andiblenk/andiblenk.github.io/_pages/about.md

 I studied computer science at the University of Würzburg, Germany, where I received my diploma degree in 2012.
 After this I joined the Chair of Communication Networks, lead by Prof. Wolfgang Kellerer, at the Technische Universität München in June 2012.
 In Mai 2018, I received the degree Doktor-Ingenieur (Dr.-Ing.) from the Technische Universität München with highest distinction (summa cum laude, [Link](https://d-nb.info/1160034877/34)).
 I was a postdoctoral-researcher and associate lecturer at the Chair of Communication Networks.
 From March 2019 to January 2022, I was a Senior Research Fellow at the Communication Technologies Group, Faculty of Computer Science, University of Vienna.
 Currently, I am working as a Research Scientist at Siemens AG in the T CED INW-DE group located in Munich.
-My research is focused on architectures and blueprints for industrial networks with focus on verticals from factories, smart infrastructures, and smar mobility.
+My research is focused on architectures and blueprints for industrial networks with focus on verticals from factories, smart infrastructures (e.g., power plants), and smart mobility (like trains).
 I am researching actively the areas of digital twins, machine learning, and monitoring & observability for networking.

 ---